 Individual-level interventions help change teens’ knowledge, attitudes, motivation, intention, and expectancies about drinking alcohol.
 These may help teens resist drinking regardless of the influences and opportunities.
 Individual-level interventions may include

 - Family-based prevention programs: Setting clear rules against drinking and monitoring teen’s behavior at home can help reduce underage drinking.
-You may enforce this practice consistently to prevent d Teen drinking can also be prevented by sharing the right knowledge about alcohol and its effects.
+You may enforce this practice consistently.
+Teen drinking can also be prevented by sharing the right knowledge about alcohol and its effects.
 So, parents may set an example and explain to the child the consequences of alcohol.
+This can include other family members or friends respected by the teenager.

 A teen consuming alcohol to relieve stress can be encouraged to do yoga, exercise, mindfulness, and other relaxation techniques.